 E-Brief is not E-Mail.
 Documents, policies and bills will be transmitted digitally and delivered to your “E-Briefkasten”(Letterbox).
 It’s not just comfortable and fast but also secure.
 Emails are transmitted insecure but E-Brief is delivered in a secure and certificated portal(E-Briefkasten).

-I have my own mailserver that can DANE.
+I have my own mailserver that also supports DANE.
 So E-mails aren’t always transported insecure.
 We have standardizes protocols and techniques for that, that’s why I wonder what the Post does differently.
 Maybe they do end-to-end encryption.
 But why didn’t they mention that in the FAQs?
 If they do end-to-end encryption, are the private keys secured with a password that only the person who receives the email knows?
 I had a lot of questions, so I wrote the Post an Email and just asked:

 I would like to know more technical details about E-Brief.
 Which methods are used for transport encryption?
 Which methods are used for content encryption?
 How do you store the data?
 Do you do backups?
 Is the backup encrypted?
 How do you ensure that only the recipient can access to the mailbox?
 Is your webapplication secure and what do you do to ensure that it is?